oneapi-src/oneDAL/docs/source/api/data-management/graphs.rst

 Graph traits
 ------------

-Graph traits is a data type that defines the data model, a set of types associated with the graph, used by processing and service functionality.
+Graph traits is a data type that defines the data model and a set of types associated with the graph.
+Graph traits are used by processing and :txtref:`service functionality <api_graph_service>`.

 Type graph_traits is specialized for each graph by following the pattern below.